-Krua Choeng Mon – a small family run Thai restaurant in Plai Laem (not far from where we live).
+Krua Choeng Mon – a small family run Thai restaurant in Plai Laem.
 We often go here for lunch and dinner.
 The food is consistently really good and it’s not expensive.
 You can get beer, fruit shakes and coconuts.
 It’s located on Plai Laem Soi 10, just behind the 7-11.

 Pui Relax Restaurant & Bar – this is a sweet little Thai restaurant close to the Choeng Mon post office, on the road between Choeng Mon and Chaweng.
-Delicious food and some daily specials.
+Delicious Thai and Western food and some daily specials.

 Bangrak / Big Buddha area

 60 Baht Lunch Cafe – Not sure what the name is, because it doesn’t have an English sign out front.
 But most of the meals cost just 60 Baht.
 It’s a popular with the Samui residents – we know some people who go for lunch 5 days a week!
-It’s opposite Saboey Resort and next door to a little Cafe and massage shop.
+It’s opposite Saboey Resort.
 It’s only open for breakfast and lunch, and serves a range of noodle and rice dishes for around 60-80 Baht per plate.
-Our favourites includes Squid with Garlic and Pepper (Pla Mook Kratiem), Chicken with Chilli and Basil served with a fried egg (Pad Krapow Gai Khai Dao), and Fried Kale with Crispy Pork (Pad Kanaa Moo Thawt).
+Our favourites includes Squid with Garlic and Pepper (Pad Kratiem Pla Mook), Chicken with Chilli and Basil served with a fried egg (Pad Krapow Gai Khai Dao), and Fried Kale with Crispy Pork (Pad Kanaa Moo Thawt).

-Sunset By Angelina – this is one of our favourite restaurants/bars in Samui.
-Go here for the amazing sunset views, chic ambience, fab cocktails and yummy food.
+The Sunset – Go here for the amazing sunset views, chic ambience, fab cocktails and yummy food.
 Plus the owners and staff are super friendly.
-There’s a great mix of Western food such as steaks, burgers and ribs, and a good selection of Thai food with a twist (our favourite is the Red Curry Clams, but I also like the Snapper with Black Pepper and Garlic).
+There’s a great mix of Western food such as steaks, burgers and ribs, and a good selection of Thai food.
 It’s not the cheapest place for Thai food, but you won’t be disappointed.

 Secret Garden – a beachfront restaurant with great Thai food and western choices too.
 They make a great Massaman, and I also like their Pomelo Salad with Prawns.
 Western breakfasts are pretty good and they also have specials on most nights, such as “All you can eat Ribs” on Thursdays, and “Live Music with a Thai Buffet” on Sundays.